 These concerns of discrimination and bias are further complicated by issues of transparency.
 The very function the algorithm was meant to serve — computing multiple variables in a way that surpasses human ability — inhibits oversight.
 It is the algorithm itself which determines how best to model the data and what weights to attach to which factors.
 The complexity of the computation as well as the use of unsupervised learning — where the algorithm processes data autonomously, as opposed to receiving labelled inputs from a designer — may mean that the human operator cannot parse the algorithm’s rationale and that it will always remain opaque.
 Given the impenetrable nature of the decision-mechanism, it will be difficult to determine when predictions objectionably rely on group affiliation to render verdicts and who should be accountable when they do.

-Related to, but separate from, concerns of oversight are questions of justification: What are we owed in terms of an explanation when we are denied bail, declined for a loan, refused admission to a university, or passed over for a job interview?
+Related to these concerns of oversight are questions of justification: What are we owed in terms of an explanation when we are denied bail, declined for a loan, refused admission to a university, or passed over for a job interview?
 How much should an algorithm’s owner need to be able to say to justify the algorithm’s decision and what do we have a right to know?
 One suggestion is that individuals are owed “counterfactual explanations” which highlight the relevant data points that led to the determination and offer ways in which one might change the decision.
 While this justification would offer recourse, it would not reveal the relative weights the algorithm places on the data nor would a justification be offered for which data points an algorithm considers relevant.